collinsezedike/prothesis/README.md

 # Prothesis DAO Smart Contract

+> **⚠️ EXPERIMENTAL BRANCH**: This branch contains experimental features including NFT minting for approved proposals, lazy account initialization to save compute units, and DAO configuration updates via community consensus.
+These features are under development and not yet recommended for production use.

 Welcome to **Prothesis**, a phased governance DAO smart contract built on Solana using Anchor.
 This project implements a decentralized autonomous organization (DAO) with streamlined proposal lifecycle management, council-controlled membership, and secure multisig funding approvals.

+---

+## Experimental Features

+This experimental branch includes the following enhancements:

+1. **NFT Minting for Approved Proposals**: When a proposal is successfully approved and resolved, an NFT is automatically minted to commemorate the proposal.
+This NFT serves as a permanent record on the blockchain and can be used for historical tracking and recognition.

+2. **Lazy Account Initialization**: To optimize compute unit usage and reduce transaction costs, accounts are now initialized lazily (only when needed).
+This approach significantly reduces the computational overhead of the program.

+3. **DAO Configuration Updates via Consensus**: The DAO configuration can now be updated after deployment through a community consensus process, allowing for more flexible governance as the DAO evolves.

 ---